ElektraInitiative/libelektra/doc/decisions/STEPS.md

 - You must include all further alternative proposals made in the "Considered Alternatives" section.
 - Now it is allowed to have the decision from the previous round in the "Decision" section.

+> For decisions "In Progress", unlike "In Discussion", also the solution space next to the problem is clear.
+> It is the highest of the steps reachable for a decision PR that started in "Drafts".

 ## Decided